 We believe that Macquarie Telecom combines the personality of a small company with the perks of a large one.
 Despite our size, we remain highly competitive with Telstra.
 What’s more, our industry-leading online tools allow customers to monitor their usage and reduce costs even further.

 The latest step in our journey has been fine-tuning how we deliver our services.

-Since launching separate units (Telecom, Cloud Services and Government) in 2016, Macquarie Telecom Group has become even more responsive to client needs.
+Since launching separate units (Telecom, Cloud Services and Government) in 2016, Macquarie Technology Group has become even more responsive to client needs.
 Here at Macquarie Telecom, this means business-grade networks, state-of-the-art data centres, and dedicated teams of locally based support staff.